geletakalid/flower_detection_cnn/README.md

-# CNN Model for Image Classification
+# Flower Classification using ResNet50

-This repository contains a Convolutional Neural Network (CNN) model for image classification using an augmented dataset.
+This repository contains a Convolutional Neural Network (CNN) model for **flower classification** using an augmented dataset.
 The model is built using TensorFlow and Keras, and it leverages ResNet50 for feature extraction.

 ## Dataset
-The model is trained on an augmented dataset that includes transformations such as rotations, flips, and color adjustments to improve generalization.
+The model is trained on the **Flowers Dataset**, which consists of five categories: **Daisy, Dandelion, Rose, Sunflower, and Tulip**.
+The dataset is augmented with transformations such as rotations, flips, and color adjustments to improve generalization.

 ## Requirements
 Ensure you have the following dependencies installed: